 Anti-racism work in the post-graffiti scene is not only the responsibility for BIPOC communities to carry out, as settlers too have a role to play.
 Without the vocal support of settlers, progress is significantly slowed as money is not raised, change is not seen, and equity is not delivered.
 104 Without white voices, transformations that need to happen cannot be done systemically.
 While settler artists implicitly understand and often participate in their dominant culture, many allied artists have shown that settlers do not have to perpetuate damaging elements of this dominant culture.
 The style highlighted in this article, this alternative approach to classicism, aims to encourage innovation and experimentation and promotes participation in creating new public narratives.
 Audre Lorde famously stated that "the master's tools will never dismantle the master's house,"105 and while some may firmly identify Greco-Roman figures and aesthetics as symbols and tools of colonialism, I argue that these case studies use the language the white majority are familiar with in order for the message to be better absorbed by the masses.
-The strategic use of these artistic styles and images aims to reduce power imbalances between street artists of different backgrounds through the elimination of competition, and the facilitations of greater contact between dominant and marginalized groups.
+The strategic use of these artistic styles and images aims to reduce power

-Nneka Allen, Anti-Racism in the Workplace (Lecture, Vancouver: University of British Columbia, July 15-21, 2024).
+104 Nneka Allen, Anti-Racism in the Workplace (Lecture, Vancouver: University of British Columbia, July 15-21, 2024).

-Audre Lorde, "The Master's Tools Will Never Dismantle the Master's House," 1984, Sister Outsider: Essays and Speeches (Berkley, CA: Crossing Press, 2007), 1.
+105 Audre Lorde, "The Master's Tools Will Never Dismantle the Master's House," 1984, Sister Outsider: Essays and Speeches (Berkley, CA: Crossing Press, 2007), 1.